noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 20/6/2021 16:25 **Aurora**, the engineer that have wrote the systematic destruction of my life, speak with the voice of another friend of us.
 I'm programming and she is saying that I'm a shit.
 Humiliation is part of torture.

 - 20/6/2021 18:41 **Aurora** clone the voice of my uncle Marzia saying that I've got to no take drugs.
+She is also saying that she will pay someone to kidnap me.

+- 20/6/2021 21:30 The little brother of a person that I think he was my friend call my ex girlfriend like "prostitute".
+She is a fantastic woman victim of the Spanish human trade network.

 - ![](http://telecomlobby.com/Images/90KHz_during_stalking.webp)